Are You a Candidate for Eyelid Rejuvenation?

+Eyelid Rejuvenation or Blepharoplasty is a surgical procedure performed to remove excess skin and fat from the upper and lower eyelids.
 As we age, the eyelid skin, just like other skin on the body, loses its elasticity and stretches.
 The orbital septum (the membrane that holds the normal fat that cushions the eye back) also loosens allowing the fat to come forward making the eyelid look heavy and bulky.
-Age and heredity are the main causes.
-However smoking, sun exposure, poor nutrition, seasonal allergies, manipulation of the eyelids during makeup removal or excessive stretching during contact lens insertion and removal also contribute to the problem.
+Age and heredity are the main causes; however, sun exposure, poor nutrition, seasonal allergies, manipulation of the eyelids during makeup removal or excessive stretching during contact lens insertion and removal also contribute to the problem.
 If your droopy upper eyelids are interfering with your vision, your medical insurance may help cover the cost.

 Why Choose an Ophthalmologist?